-McKinney's Public Authorities Law § 1680-q, NY PUB AUTH § 1680-q Current through L.2021, chapters 1 to 313.
+McKinney's Public Authorities Law § 1680-q, NY PUB AUTH § 1680-q Current through L.2021, chapters 1 to 632.
 Some statute sections may be more current, see credits for details.

-McKinney's Public Authorities Law § 1680-r

-§ 1680-r.
-Authorization for the issuance of bonds for the capital restructuring financing program, the health care facility transformation programs, and the essential health care provider program Effective: April 1, 2021
+McKinney's Public Authorities Law § 1680-r § 1680-r.
+Authorization for the issuance of bonds for the capital restructuring financing program, the health care facility transformation programs, and the essential health care provider program Effective: April 1, 2021 Currentness

-Currentness

 1. Notwithstanding the provisions of any other law to the contrary, the dormitory authority and the urban development corporation are hereby authorized to issue bonds or notes in one or more series for the purpose of funding project costs for the capital restructuring financing program for health care and related facilities licensed pursuant to the public health law or the mental hygiene law and other state costs associated with such capital projects, the health care facility transformation programs, the essential health care provider program, and other health care capital project costs.
 The aggregate principal amount of bonds authorized to be issued pursuant to this section shall not exceed three billion fifty-three million dollars \$3,053,000,000, excluding bonds issued to fund one or more debt service reserve funds, to pay costs of issuance of such bonds, and bonds or notes issued to refund or otherwise repay such bonds or notes previously issued.
-Such bonds and notes of the dormitory authority and the urban development corporation shall not be a debt of the state, and the state shall not be liable thereon, nor shall they be payable out of any funds other than those appropriated by the state to the dormitory authority and the urban development corporation shall not be a debt of the state of the dormitory authority and the urban development corporation shall not be a debt of the state of the dormitory authority and the urban development corporation shall not be a debt of the state to the dormitory authority and the urban development corporation shall not be a service contract and such bonds and notes shall contain on the face thereof a statement to such effect.
+Such bonds and notes of the dormitory authority and the urban development corporation shall not be a debt of the state, and the state shall not be liable thereon, nor shall they be payable out of any funds other than those appropriated by the state to the dormitory authority and the urban development corporation for principal, interest, and related expenses pursuant to a service contract and such bonds and notes shall contain on the face thereof a statement to such effect.
 Except for purposes of complying with the internal revenue code, any interest income earned on bond proceeds shall only be used to pay debt service on such bonds.